butlin/presentations/MEDI2101 practical wk 7.md

   -  it undermines collegial, professional, or clinician-patient relationships.

 <p class="citation">Piemonte NM, Abreu S. <a href="https://doi.org/10.1001/amajethics.2020.608">Responding to Callous Humor in Health Care.
 AMA J Ethics.
 2020 Jul 1;22(7):E608-614.</a></p>

+- <span style="font-size: 14pt">Be gentle with the equipment.
+It is expensive.
+Do not touch equipment that is not involved in the practical.</span>

 --
 ### Blood pressure measurement